VaclavElias/stride-website-next/README.md

 Releases are based on a stable `master` branch.
 Use of [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) is encouraged.

-Stride Website is _not_ released under a regular cadence, new updates arrive when maintainers fix issues or see enough changes that warrant a new releases.
+Stride Website is _not_ released under a regular cadence; new updates arrive when maintainers fix issues or see enough changes that warrant a new releases.
 Sometimes we use prereleases to get feedbacks from the community.

 ## Roadmap

-Our Wiki [Roadmap](https://github.com/VaclavElias/stride-website-next/wiki/Roadmap) communicates upcoming changes in Stride website.
+Our Wiki [Roadmap](https://github.com/VaclavElias/stride-website-next/wiki/Roadmap) communicates upcoming changes to the Stride website.

 ## .NET Foundation